 Adults can raise a child’s self-esteem by making it into a game.
 For instance, with just a pair of dice, a student can roll a number five and then have to say five good things about themselves.
 Another self-esteem game is having kids throw a ball to one another and asking them to say something positive about the person who catches it.

 Middle school is often the time when kids start separating into social groups.
-For some students, it is a great time to be alive.
+For some students, it's a great time.
 For others, not so much.
 Here are six self-esteem building activities for middle school students that facilitate confidence in kids.

 This activity involves asking middle school students to write down positive traits of students.
 After creating the list, the teacher and student discuss and analyze which ones they already possess and how they can add the other ones they don’t.